100 Years of ‘The Great Gatsby’

 Armed Forces editions of various books that were given out with rations.

-You know, if you were a GI going overseas, you would get a carton of cigarettes and, you know, a pack of condoms and a copy of a paperback copy of The Great Gatsby.
+You know, if you were a GI going overseas, you would get a carton of cigarettes and a pack of condoms and a copy of a paperback copy of The Great Gatsby.

 It's kind of like that, yeah.